mimiro-io/mysql-datalayer/README.md

 ### since table

 If the dataset is configured with a `since_table`, the layer will use this table to store the watermark in incremental reads.

+### since precision

+MySQL standard for datetime fields is without precision.
+If you have a datetime field to use as timestamp we highly recommend to set the column to DATETIME(6) for maximal precision.

 ### property mappings